 - Connect to a server in the country you wish to access Netflix content from.

-- Connect to and log into the Netflix service, either in your browser on your computer or via the Netflix app on your other device.
+- Log into the Netflix service, either in your browser on your computer or via the Netflix app on your other device.

 - Grab a box of Jujubes and enjoy the show!

-Simply sign up to a VPN provider (like ExpressVPN, which offers a generous 30-day money-back guarantee), enjoy your Netflix binge and then get a refund before the 30 days are up.
+PRO TIP: Most VPN providers offer a “money-back guarantee” that allows you to try out their services risk-free.
+Simply sign up to a VPN provider (like NordVPN, which offers a generous 30-day money-back guarantee), give it a try, and then get a refund before the 30 days are up if the VPN turns out to not be right for your needs.

 The Best VPNs for Changing Your Netflix Region or Country

-- CyberGhost: The best choice for beginning VPN users.
-CyberGhost offers easy-to-use apps, with servers designated for streaming, making it easy to successfully change your Netflix country.
+- CyberGhost: Great Option for New VPN Users.
+The best choice for beginning VPN users.
+CyberGhost offers easy-to-use apps, with servers designated for streaming sites, making it easy to successfully change your Netflix country.

-- PrivateVPN: This provider delivers above-average connection speeds.
-This makes PrivateVPN an excellent choice for streaming both HD and 4K content, and compensating somewhat for a less-than-impressive server network.
+- PrivateVPN: Highly Customizable.
+This provider delivers above-average connection speeds.
+This makes PrivateVPN an excellent choice for streaming both HD and 4K content and compensating somewhat for a less-than-impressive server network.

-Before we go any farther, you should keep in mind that Netflix actively works to prevent their viewers from using a VPN to access content from outside their subscribed region.
-The service doesn’t do this to be a jerk, but instead they do it because of contractual obligations.
+Before we go any further, you should keep in mind that Netflix actively works to prevent its viewers from using a VPN to access content from outside their subscribed region.
+The service doesn’t do this to be a jerk, but instead, they do it because of contractual obligations.

 Netflix has become rather adept at detecting when a viewer is accessing the service by using a VPN connection.
-When they detect an IP address of a VPN service, they block that address, cutting off access to their streaming servers.
+When they detect an IP address of a VPN service, they put that address on a blacklist, cutting off access to their streaming servers.

 This is why you want to subscribe to a VPN service that has the resources (and willingness) to continue this game of online whack-a-mole.